Google is a many-faceted gem when it comes to searching for ancestors online. Are you getting the most out of what Google offers?

 Ready to learn more about how to use Google for genealogy and mining it for your own genealogical treasures?
 The Genealogist’s Google Toolbox, is your go-to resource!
-It’s available now both in print and e-book format.
 In its chapters–fully revised and updated –you’ll learn more about all these Google tools and more.
 Better yet, after you learn how to use these tools for family history research, you’ll find yourself using them to find all kinds of things, from recipes to trivia, to a manual for your old car.

 It’s Nice to Share

 I’ll bet you have friends who would benefit from this article on how to use Google for genealogy.
 Share it and they will be doing the genealogy happy dance, and so will I!

 Here are some handy sharing buttons, or just copy and paste the URL for this article into a Facebook post or email.
 Thanks!